Ober3550/Ober3550/README.md

 ## Interested Technologies
-These are just some technologies I know a bit about and want to learn more
+These are just some technologies I know a bit about and want to learn more Compiler Design, OpenGL, Vulkan, Fluid Dynamics, Voxel Rendering, Cryptography, Ethereum Smart Contracts, JAI
-- Compiler Design
-- OpenGL
-- Vulkan
-- SIMD
-- Fluid Dynamics
-- Voxel Rendering
-- Cryptography
-- Ethereum Smart Contracts
-- JAI

 ## C++ Project Template
 When I first started learning C++ it was just so difficult.
 Too many things to know, too many conflicting sources and lastly too many documents without a working demo.
 So that's why I've made my own template that people are free to use.
 It's lightweight, has great libraries installed and a small amount of code for the stuff that I know I struggled with so you don't have to.